 Background.
 Established in 1965, Medicaid is a joint federal-state program providing health care to eligible needy persons.
-Each state operates its Medicaid program within broad federal guidelines, in accordance with a customized State Plan approved by the federal Centers for Medicare and Medicaid Services (CMS) reflecting that state's priorities in designing program eligibility and benefits.
+Each state operates its Medicaid program within broad federal guidelines, in accordance with a customized State Plan approved by the federal Centers for Medicare & Medicaid Services (CMS) reflecting that state's priorities in designing program eligibility and benefits.
 The federal government mandates some benefits and eligibility categories while states have a choice of which additional optional eligibility categories and benefits to offer, although the Patient Protection and Affordable Care Act of March 2010 has eliminated states' ability to reduce eligibility categories.
 The federal government and the states share responsibility for financing Medicaid.
 The federal government matches state Medicaid spending at rates that vary by state per capita income.

 Overview of New Hampshire Medicaid.
-Administered by the New Hampshire Department of Health and Human Services (DHHS), the New Hampshire Medicaid program is a complex network that provides health care and psychosocial support coverage to an average of 132,800 persons per month.
-At some point during the fiscal year 2010, New Hampshire Medicaid covered all or part of the health care costs of more than 165,000 low-income children, pregnant women, parents with children, elders, and people with disabilities for medicaid and hospital services, nursing facility care, in-home support services and more.
-The New Hampshire Medicaid program expended a total of \$1.42 billion in fiscal year 2010, or 25.9% of all State expenditures (State, federal, and other funds combined), second only to Education at 26.9% of State spending.
-Almost 78% of total Medicaid spending, (\$1.10 billion, 77.9%) was attributable to Medicaid provider payments, 17% to Disproportionate Share to Hospitals (DSH) payments for uncompensated care, and 5.1% for administrative costs.
-Half (50.0%) of Medicaid spending during this period was covered by the federal government through matching funds, not including temporary increases in matching funds provided by the American Recovery and Reinvestment Act of 2009 (ARRA) funding.
+Administered by the New Hampshire Department of Health and Human Services (DHHS), the New Hampshire Medicaid program (New Hampshire Medicaid) is a complex network that provides health care and psychosocial support coverage to an average of 154,715 persons per month.
+New Hampshire Medicaid covered all or part of the health care costs of low-income children, pregnant women, parents with children, elders, and people with disabilities for medical and hospital services, nursing facility care, in-home support services and more.
+New Hampshire Medicaid expended a total of \$1.79 billion in fiscal year 2012, or 35% of all State expenditures (State, federal, and other funds combined).
+Of total Medicaid spending, 82.8% (\$1.15 billion) was attributable to Medicaid provider payments, 6.5% to Disproportionate Share to Hospitals (DSH) payments for uncompensated care, and 5.6% to administrative costs.
+Half (50%) of Medicaid spending during this period was covered by the federal government through matching funds.

 New Hampshire Medicaid Financial Summary.
 Economic forces and State and federal regulations limit options for controlling Medicaid spending.
 Total provider payment expenditures are a function of enrollment volume, provider rates, and service utilization.
 Analysis of the relationship between the New Hampshire economy and Medicaid enrollment shows a strong association between rising unemployment and increases in Medicaid enrollment.
 With rising unemployment, falling income, and decreased availability of job-based insurance, more people turn to Medicaid for health care coverage.
-In the State, unemployment rates rose from 3.4% in December, 2007 to a peak of 7.1% in February, 2010, declining to 5.2% by July, 2011.
+In the State, unemployment rates rose from 3.4% in December 2007 to a peak of 7.1% in February 2010.
+The current unemployment rate for New Hampshire for the month of August 2012 is 5.7%.
 State Medicaid enrollment tracked unemployment, increasing by 3.9% in fiscal year 2008 then rising an additional 10.1% in fiscal year 2009.
-The subsequent growth rate in Medicaid enrollment tracked again to a decline in the unemployment rate, from a year-over-year rate of 8.9% for fiscal year 2010 to a more moderate rate of 0.7% for the most recent 12-month period ending in July 2011.
+The subsequent growth rate in Medicaid enrollment tracked again to a decline in the unemployment rate, from a year-over-year rate of 8.9% for fiscal year 2010 to a more moderate rate of -0.4% for the most recent 12-month period ending in August 2012 and has leveled off at 129,479 covered persons.
 The data demonstrate that enrollment stabilizes as the unemployment rate decreases, but enrollment doesn't necessarily decrease as the jobless rate decreases.
-With this decline in the unemployment rate, however, it is important to note the total number of enrolled individuals, currently at 119,628, has not returned to the pre-recession baseline of 103,944.
+The current enrollment count of 129,479 includes the addition of 8,642 children previously served under the CHIP program.